 Believe it or not, virtualization has a huge potential to improve security.
 Virtualized servers make it easier to isolate unstable or compromised applications, provide fast disaster recovery solutions, offer powerful forensic analysis capabilities and create cheaper intrusion detection tools.

 Below, we explore all of those applications and consider how the evolution of virtualization may bring even greater security benefits in the future.
 In part one, I'll cover virtualization for sandboxing, disaster recovery and high availability, and forensic analysis.
-In
+In part two, I'll discuss a technique called honey potting and the blended future of virtualization.

 Virtualization for sandboxing